 Directives and regulations for personal lubricants

-Authorities in various countries
+Authorities in various countries – regulations for medical devices

 The FDA in the US: The Food and Drug Administration oversees food, drugs and medical devices in the US.
 The FDA decides whether a new food or medical device is approved and can therefore be sold.
 The FDA differentiates between three FDA classes: class I, class II and class III.
 Products in class I pose a minor risk to patients and users, those in class two pose a medium risk, and those in class III pose the highest risk to those using the product compared to the other classes.

 The TGA in Australia: The situation is similar in Australia.
 The responsible authority there is called the Australian Therapeutic Goods Administration, or TGA for short.
 Like the FDA, the TGA oversees medical devices in Australia.
 Medical devices that are not registered in the Australian Register of Therapeutic Goods (ARTG) cannot be sold on the Australian market.
 However, the TGA takes the European CE marking into account, making the registration process easier for products which have this marking.